What is a Responsible Employee?

 As a University community member, we all play a role in providing support and assistance to those in need.
 Not only does this enable us to create a welcoming and respectful environment, but it also ensures that all members of our community understand our goals and obligations as it relates to providing safety for all persons of all ages who participate in University programs.

-All members of the campus community, including faculty and staff, are designated as “Responsible Employees” and therefore must disclose all information related to sexual misconduct reported to him/her with the Title IX Coordinator.
+All employees of the campus community, including faculty and staff, are designated as “responsible employees” and therefore must disclose all information related to discrimination, harassment, and/or sexual misconduct reported to them with the Title IX Coordinator.
+The exceptions to this policy are confidential sources.

 Title IX Information for Faculty & Staff

-Under Title IX, all employees who know or reasonably should know information related to harassment or other sexual misconduct (except if the person received that information through a privileged relationship such as a licensed therapist working with her or his client or an attorney giving legal advice to her or his client) must inform the University’s Title IX Officer: Sheila Johnson-Willis, 005 Steele Hall, 315.443.0211, TitleIX@syr.edu.
+Under Title IX, all employees who know or reasonably should know information related to harassment or other sexual misconduct (except if the person received that information through a privileged relationship such as a licensed therapist working with their client or an attorney giving legal advice to their client) must inform the University’s Title IX Coordinator.

 We understand that these situations can lead to difficult discussions so we’ve added a few tips to help you navigate the conversation.